QRCC: Evaluating Large Quantum Circuits on Small Quantum Computers through Integrated Qubit Reuse and Circuit Cutting: The Framework

 \subsection{Output Reconstruction}

-\paragraph{Reconstruction after W-Cut.} The original quantum circuit, if computing the probability distribution vector, can only be wire-cut.
-The probability vector results from subcircuit runs can be reconstructed using Equation (\ref{equation:cutqc}).
-The classical postprocessing process follows the techniques as elaborated in CutQC~\cite{cutqc}.
+\paragraph{Reconstruction after W-Cut.} If the original quantum circuit computes the probability distribution vector, we can only adopt wire-cut.
+The probability vector results from the subcircuit runs can be recombined using Equation (\ref{equation:cutqc}).
+The classical post-processing process follows the techniques as elaborated in CutQC~\cite{cutqc}.

 \paragraph{Reconstruction after W-Cut and G-Cut.} The original quantum circuit, if computing the expectation value, can be cut by both W-Cut and G-Cut.
-The reconstruction overhead of expectation values is lower than that of probability vectors as the expectation value is a floating point value, while a probability vector consists of multiple floating point values.
+The reconstruction overhead of expectation values is lower than that of probability vectors, as the expectation value is a floating-point value, while a probability vector consists of multiple floating-point values.

-To reconstruct the expectation value of the original circuit, we sort the subcircuits according to the numbers of their qubits, and then start from the smallest subcircuit.
+To reconstruct the expectation value of the original circuit, we sort the subcircuits according to the number of their qubits and then start from the smallest subcircuit.
 For each subcircuit, we first reconstruct at the wire-cutting positions and then at the gate-cutting positions.
 When handling the W-Cut wires, we reconstruct the expectation values directly, instead of the probability vectors.
 The Equation (\ref{equation: recompose_A_cutQC}) in Section 2 is applicable for both probability vectors and expectation values \cite{Peng}.
 For the latter, it can be adapted as follows.

 where

 After the reconstruction from W-Cut, we adopt Equation~(\ref{equation: gate_equation}) to handle G-Cut for reconstructing the expectation value of the original circuit.